A stationary set method for estimating oscillatory integrals: Statement of the main results

 \subsection{Comparison to previously known tools for estimating oscillatory integrals}

-A well-known method of estimating oscillatory integrals is through van der Corput's estimates, see for instance Stein \cite{MR1232192}.
-This method is very efficient in dimension one.
-A more quantitative, but perhaps less well-known formulation (again in dimension one) was obtained by Arkhipov, Chubarikov and Karatsuba, see Section 1.1 of their book \cite{MR552548}.
-In \cite{MR1683156}, Carbery, Christ and Wright established van der Corput's estimates in dimensions greater than one; in particular, their versions of van der Corput's estimates require only very mild assumptions on the relevant phase functions.
-While van der Corput's estimates usually assume a lower bound for $D^{\beta} Q$ for some multi-index $\beta\in \N^d$, our theorem replaces it with the stationary set bound
+A well-known method of estimating oscillatory integrals is through van der Corput estimates, which assume a lower bound for $D^{\beta} Q$ for some multi-index $\beta\in \N^d$.
+This method is very efficient in dimension one, see for instance Stein \cite{MR1232192}, or Arkhipov, Chubarikov and Karatsuba \cite[Section 1.1]{MR552548} for a more quantitative, but perhaps lesser-known, formulation.
+In \cite{MR1683156}, Carbery, Christ, and Wright established van der Corput estimates in dimensions greater than one with very mild assumptions on the relevant phase functions.
+We also refer to Wright \cite{MR2755683}, \cite{MR2784669} and \cite{wright2020h} for estimating multi-dimensional oscillatory integrals in settings other than $\R^d$ (for instance the $p$-adic setting).

-Moreover, the argument in \cite{MR1683156} is more of a combinatorial flavor.
-As a comparison, our result relies mainly on tools from real algebraic geometry and model theory, in particular, o-minimal geometry.
+The results in the literature that are perhaps closest to ours were obtained by Bruna, Nagel and Wainger \cite{MR932301} (see also Nagel, Seeger and Wainger \cite{MR1231151} for a related result).
+To describe this result, let $S\subset \R^{n+1}$ be a smooth, compact hypersurface that is convex and of finite type.
+Let $d\sigma$ be the surface measure on $S$.
+For $x\in S$, let $\nu_x$ denote the outward unit normal to $S$ at $x$.
+Bruna, Nagel, and Wainger \cite[Theorem B]{MR932301} proved that, for large $\lambda\gg 1$, we have

+The left-hand side of \eqref{eq:BNW} is the Fourier transform of the surface-carried measure $s$.
+The neighborhood of $x$ on the right-hand side of \eqref{eq:BNW} plays a similar role to our stationary sets in Theorem~\ref{201004lem2_1_general}.

 In a slightly different direction, Varchenko \cite{MR0422257} obtained asymptotic estimates for oscillatory integrals